zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Lorna believes her job is a vocation.
 She says, “I’ m doing valuable work that I’m well suited for.”
 “To be well suited” (suited) mean s to be appropriate for something, to be well matched.
 Some people are well  suited to be athletes.
 They are born with bodies that are good for certain kind s of athletic activities.
 A thing may be well suited to a certain use.
 A hammer is we ll suited for putting nails into the wall.
 In fact, it is designed to do that.
 So, L orna feels she is somehow designed to do the work she is doing.
 She’s well su ited for it.

 Deangelo still can’t believe that Lorna is saying w hat she is saying.
 That’s why he makes a joke in the next sentence.
 He asks Lorna, “ Are you on something?”
-The expression “to be on something” means to be under t he influence of drugs,
+The expression “to be on something” means to be under the influence of drugs,

 especially illegal drugs.
 Lorna is not on drugs.
 Sh e’s not on something.
 She’s not taking drugs.
 In fact, she says she’s just “high on  life.”